clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 those embedded in the certificates.

-Create unique certificates for each of your scheduler, compute node, network node launchers, cnci agent, controller, and the CNCI launcher; save each with a unique name.
+Create unique certificates for each of your scheduler, compute node, network node launchers, cnciagent, controller, and the CNCI launcher; save each with a unique name.
 The names, locations, and contents (signer and role) of the certificates are very important.
 The rest of this topic will consistently use the following example filenames:

 * ``CAcert-[scheduler-node-hostname].pem``: copy to all nodes' ``/etc/pki/ciao`` and the CNCI image's ``/var/lib/ciao``.
 See below for more on CNCI image preparation.
 * ``cert-CNAgent-localhost.pem``: copy to all compute nodes' ``/etc/pki/ciao``.
-* ``cert-CNCIAgent-localhost.pem``: copy into your network node's ``/etc/pki/ciao``.
+* ``cert-CNCIAgent-localhost.pem``: copy into your network node's ``/var/lib/ciao``.
 A script later will copy it into the CNCI appliance image.
 See below for more on CNCI image preparation.
 * ``cert-Controller-localhost.pem``: copy into your controller node's ``/etc/pki/ciao``.
 * ``cert-NetworkingAgent-localhost.pem``: copy into your network node's ``/etc/pki/ciao``.
 * ``cert-Scheduler-[scheduler-node-hostname].pem``: copy into your controller node's ``/etc/pki/ciao``.